 - If the grievance concerns the business practices of AFCC-CA continuing education programs in a specific regard, the Conference/Program Chair or his/her designee will address the issue.

-Refunds and Attendance Policy: Written notice of cancellation received by fax/email or postmarked by (date 30 days before first day of conference or day of program) will be issued a credit for the next AFCC-CA Conference or Program of similar length.
+Refunds and Attendance Policy: For live events, written notice of cancellation received by fax/email or postmarked by (date 30 days before first day of conference or day of program) will be issued a credit for the next AFCC-CA Conference or Program of similar length.
 No credits will be issued for cancellations received after (date 30 days before first day of conference of day of program).
 No exceptions will be made.
 IMPORTANT NOTICE: Those who attend each session of the conference or program in full and complete the appropriate evaluation form will receive CE credits.
 Please note that credit will only be granted to those who attend the entire session.
 Those arriving more than 15 minutes after the start time or leaving before the session is completed will not receive CE credit.

 Security of Materials Presented